 The last day of the overhaul was December 20, 1985, the day before my wedding.
 I remember that Paul Lucy wanted me to go to a “gentleman’s club”(quite the oxymoron if you ask me) to celebrate and have a sort of a bachelor’s party….
 I remember looking straight at Art Hammond right after Paul asked me, and Art shook his head and said….
 “Don’t listen to him.
 Do what is right.”
 I assured Art that I had no intention of ruining the rest of my life the day before my wedding.

 I went directly home.

 The next day, Art Hammond was at my wedding with his wife.
 It was, and still is, the most blessed day of my life.
 Partly because Art was there at the reception dancing alongside me.
-I was lucky that I didn’t have a black eye… (which is another story)… and lucky that Art and Sonny Kendrick (who sang at my wedding) were there.
+I was lucky that I didn’t have a black eye… (which is another story — See the post A Slap in the Face at a Gas-fired Power Plant)… and lucky that Art and Sonny Kendrick (who sang at my wedding — See the post Singing Along with Sonny Kendrick) were there.
 Of all of my friends at the power plant, they were the ones that came to my wedding reception of all the people my mom had invited from the plant.